Josh Paul

 It’s one thing to see an image on a screen, but it’s a totally different experience to hold a photograph in my hands or flip through an album.
 The endless scroll of snapshots and videos on social media has made us forget what it’s like to feel a real photograph in our fingers.
 Most of the time it’s the face of a loved one, and I’ve found that just slowing down and spending some time with that image strengthens my bond with them.

-Now, I want to capture and share the innocence and joy of youth baseball with parents in a way that their iPhones can’t: through the eye of a seasoned veteran of the game.
-These moments of our lives slip by quickly and quietly.
+I’ve begun to capture, print and share youth baseball moments with parents in a way that their iPhones can’t: through the eye of a seasoned veteran of the game.
+These glimpses of our kids’ lives slip by quickly and quietly.
 Let’s capture some of the special ones to hold in our hands…